raganwald/javascript-allonge-six/manuscript/markdown/Functions/const.md

       (diameter) => diameter * PI
     )(3.14159265)

 This expression, when evaluated, returns a function that calculates circumferences.
 That sounds bad, but when we think about it, `(diameter) => diameter * 3.14159265` is also an expression, that when evaluated, returns a function that calculates circumferences.
-All of our "functions" are epxressions.
+All of our "functions" are expressions.
 This one has a few more moving parts, that's all.
 But we can use it just like `(diameter) => diameter * 3.14159265`.

 Let's test it: